The duvet guide – Which duvet is right for me?

 2. Duvets at a glance

-A good duvet helps to keep body temperature within the normal range by storing or dissipating the radiating body heat at the right intensity.
-In order to avoid heat or moisture build-up, you should therefore make sure that your duvet does not warm up too little, but also not too much.
-It should also be able to absorb any moisture that occurs and release it into the room air so that it does not accumulate under the ceiling.
-Which material is best suited to maintain these properties should then be chosen according to the type of sleeper and the need for warmth, which can also change over the course of the seasons.
+A good duvet helps to keep the body temperature in the normal range in which the radiating body heat is stored or dissipated at the correct intensity.
+In order to avoid heat or moisture build-up, you should make sure that your duvet does not provide too little warmth, but also not too much.
+It should also be able to absorb any moisture that arises and release it into the room air so that it does not build up under the ceiling.
+Which material is best suited to maintain these properties should then be chosen according to the type of sleep and heat requirements, which can also change over the seasons.

 Summer blankets

-Even in summer and when the outside and room temperatures are higher, you should not do without a duvet so that you are protected from cold drafts at night, heat and sweat are dissipated from the skin and a healthy body temperature can be held.
+Even in summer and when outside and room temperatures are higher, you shouldn't do without a duvet so that you are protected from cold drafts at night, heat and sweat are dissipated from the skin and a healthy body temperature can be held.

-Thin summer duvets are ideal here.
-They are often characterized by low weight, less filling and particularly moisture-regulating materials.
-They lie lighter on the body without weighing it down and help you to neither sweat nor freeze on hot nights.
+Thin summer blankets are ideal here.
+They are often characterized by their low weight, less filling and particularly moisture-regulating materials.
+This means they rest more easily on the body without adding additional weight and help you avoid sweating or freezing on hot nights.
 Popular materials are cotton, high-quality polyester fibers. or thin down fillings.

 Winter blankets

-Duvets for the cold season are usually heavier and contain a lot of filling so that they are sufficiently warm and create a cozy and cozy feeling.
-Depending on the heat requirement, the blanket should not be too warm or be too tight, so that the body temperature can drop sufficiently and you don't sweat at night.
-Winter blankets are often made of natural fabrics that have a heat-insulating effect and store body heat well.
+Duvets for the cold seasons are usually heavier and contain a lot of filling so that they provide sufficient warmth and create a cozy, cozy feeling.
+Depending on your heat needs, the blanket should not be too warm or should be tight so that your body temperature can drop sufficiently and you don't sweat at night.
+Winter blankets are often made of natural materials that have a heat-insulating effect and store body heat well.
 These include, for example, down feathers, camel hair or some synthetic fibers.

-An all-season duvet is suitable for use in every season and is particularly practical in transitional periods or bedrooms with small temperature fluctuations.
-In terms of filling capacity and warmth effect, it is usually between summer and winter duvets and can therefore be used flexibly all year round, so that changing the duvet is not necessary with many models.
+An all-season blanket is suitable for use in any season and is particularly practical in transitional periods or bedrooms with small temperature fluctuations.
+In terms of filling capacity and warmth effect, it is usually between the summer and winter duvets and can therefore be used flexibly all year round, so that changing the duvet is not necessary for many models.

 3. Ceiling fillings at a glance